CineMPC: Controlling Camera Intrinsics and Extrinsics for Autonomous Cinematography: Control Problem

 where $w_{im,t}$ is the weight associated to the cost of target $t$.

-To motivate why the place of the elements on the image is artistically important we give two examples that the literature labels as good composition guidelines.
-The rule of thirds is an imaginary subdivision of the frame, which is divided into thirds, both horizontally and vertically.
-The idea is to place the targets that are being recorded in the way that they match with one of the nine intersections of these subdivisions.
-The other example is when one would like to place one target centered in the image.

-A target may also be defined by several image coordinates, e.g., face, body, etc. Our solution also considers the possibility of controlling the position on the image of different parts of a target, e.g., face matching the upper right third and knees matching the bottom right third.
+A target may be defined by several image coordinates, e.g., face, body of a person, etc. Our solution also considers the possibility of controlling the position on the image of different parts of a target, e.g., a person's face matches the upper right third while the knees match the bottom right third.
+According to cinematographic literature, the way in which the scene is recorded strongly affects the sensations that the spectator feels when visualizing it~\cite{thompson2009grammar}.
+The canonical shots are defined by a set of characteristics with which a shot transmits different feelings to the viewer, e.g., Long shot, Close-Up, Cowboy shot.
+Combined with the position and orientation in which the camera records the target, which is described in the next subsection, placing different parts of the target in the image helps us to record a subject following the features of the canonical shots.